21cmfast/21cmFAST/README.rst

     “Inferring the astrophysics of reionization and cosmic dawn from galaxy luminosity functions and the 21-cm signal”, Monthly Notices of the Royal Astronomical Society, vol. 484, no. 1, pp. 933–949, 2019. https://doi.org/10.1093/mnras/stz032.

+If you are unsure which modules are used within your simulations, we provide a handy function to print out which works to refer ``py21cmfast.utils.show_references``, which accepts a single instance of the ``InputParameters`` class and shows which papers are relevant for your simulation.